 The Young Traveler’s Network series showcases candid guest interviews of young people worldwide and the inspiring stories of how they navigate their lives and travels.
 They share their stories to educate, inspire, and empower others to see the world!

-I’m excited to share my interview with Young Traveler Nabila (25) who turned her study abroad opportunity in Harare, Zimbabwe into a 3.5 month long adventure traveling through the continent of Africa, making it up along as she went.
+This week a Young Traveler named Nabila, 24, shares how she turned her study abroad opportunity in Harare, Zimbabwe into a 3.5-month-long adventure backpacking Africa and making it up along as she went.

-1.)
-Introduce yourself.
-Say your name, your age, and some details like where you are, what you “do”, and why you wanted to speak on this topic.
+Introduce yourself (your name, your age, and some details like where you are, what you “do” and why you wanted to speak on this topic).

-Currently, I’m living at home in New York to save money for my next trip and rotation.
-I just came back from a mind-blowing and life-changing 3.5 months in Africa.
-I wanted to share my story because I feel like there’s so much content out there for backpacking Europe and Asia but not as much about Africa.
+I’m living at home in New York to save money for my next trip and rotation.
+I just came back from a mind-blowing and life-changing 3.5 months backpacking Africa.
+I wanted to share my story because I feel like there’s so much content out there for backpacking Europe and Asia, but not as much about backpacking Africa.
 Everyone needs to visit the continent once in their life.

-2.)
 What initially brought you to Africa?
-Where did you stay at the beginning, and what did you do on a day-to-day basis?
+Where did you stay at the beginning and what did you do on a day-to-day basis?

 For me, if I have to spend the last year of school working for free and paying tuition, I thought I’d do it in a really cool spot where I could learn different things and be in a cheaper country!